acegoal07/acegoal07.github.io/projects/sierra/README.md

-imdb ```(name of show or film)```|Creates a poll in the channel and collects the votes and after a certain amount of time displays the results poll ```(question)```|Creates a poll in the channel and collects the votes and after a certain amount of time displays the results ping|Used to see the latency for sierra and the ping for the Discord API
+imdb ```(name of show or film)```|Creates a poll in the channel and collects the votes and after a certain amount of time displays the results poll ```(question)```|Creates a poll in the channel and collects the votes and after a certain amount of time displays the results ping|Used to see the latency for sierra and the ping for the Discord API lock|Locks a channel stopping messages from being sent unlock|Unlocks a channel allowing for messaged to be sent
 <h3>Setup:</h3>

 |Command|Description|